How to Get a Mortgage When You’re Self Employed

 • You use a 30-year, fixed-rate mortgage

 The rural requirement for a USDA mortgage might sound restrictive.
 But most of the U.S. landmass qualifies as rural under the USDA’s definition.
-So if this type of loan appeals to you, it’s worth asking a lender whether you and your home qualify.
+So if this type of mortgage appeals to you, it’s worth asking a lender whether you and your home qualify.

 Check your USDA loan eligibility.
 Start here